FARM: Foundational Aerial Radio Map for Intelligent Low-Altitude Networking: Architecture and Pipelines for FARM

 \subsubsection{\textbf{Inference}}

 During the inference phase, FARM supports three distinct operational settings to accommodate different levels of available information.
 In all scenarios, the reverse diffusion process originates from standard Gaussian white noise rather than an interpolated state.
 The masked radio patches are initialized as $\mathbf{Z}_0 \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$.
-At each denoising step, the decoder predicts the clean ARM in the voxel space, and this prediction is converted into a velocity vector to update the intermediate state through the ODE solver until the final timestep is reached.
+At each denoising step, the map decoder predicts the clean ARM in the voxel space, and this prediction is converted into a velocity vector to update the intermediate state through the ODE solver until the final timestep is reached.

 For the condition-free task, FARM operates in an encoder-decoder mode with partial masking.
 The three conditional channels are set to the null grid $\mathbf{M}$, and the sparse observed radio patches are utilized as the visible context.
-The encoder extracts latent representations from these sparse observations to guide the decoder in reconstructing the complete field.
-For the condition-only task, FARM transitions to a decoder-only configuration with full masking.
+The radio encoder extracts latent representations from these sparse observations to guide the map decoder in reconstructing the complete field.
+For the condition-based task, FARM transitions to a decoder-only configuration with full masking for the condition-only input case.
 In this mode, the noise-initialized ARM and the three validated conditional grids are fed directly into the map decoder.
-The complete ARM is estimated solely through condition-guided denoising, leveraging the learned physical priors to map environmental features to signal distributions.
-For the hybrid condition-based task, which involves both environmental priors and physical radio samples, FARM utilizes the full encoder-decoder pipeline.
+The complete ARM is constructed solely through condition-guided denoising, leveraging the learned physical priors to map environmental features to signal distributions.
+For the condition-and-sample input case, which involves both radio environmental priors and physical signal samples, FARM utilizes the full encoder-decoder pipeline.
 The visible ARM patches and the three conditional channels are embedded into tokens and processed by the radio encoder to produce integrated radio-environment representations.
 Simultaneously, the noise-initialized masked patches and the same conditional channels are embedded into noisy tokens.
 The map decoder then processes the concatenation of these two token sets to reconstruct the high-resolution ARM.
 This flexible execution logic allows FARM to maximize the utility of all available data sources in the low-altitude economy.